top of page

 What she says:

-We are all storytellers, telling stories about ourselves every day.
+I think we are all storytellers, telling stories about ourselves every day.
 How we make meaning of these stories defines us.
 We become the story we tell ourselves.

 What they say

-Carrie has the ability to touch people at different levels—I laugh out loud, and then shed a tear.
-To be able to pull those kinds of emotions out of your audience takes talent—and Carrie has plenty.
+"Carrie has the ability to touch people at different levels—I laugh out loud, and then shed a tear.
+To be able to pull those kinds of emotions out of your audience takes talent—and Carrie has plenty."

-- Sagamore News Media
+—Sagamore News Media

 If The Postscript were a cake, Carrie’s obvious passion for life would be the frosting.